DESIGNfromWITHIN/Flexibility/readme.txt

 -----------------------------------------------------------------------------------------------------------

 - All sub-packages (like Wayfinder) are installed by Flexibility and you will be able to remove/update each sub-package under "System" > "Package Management".
-- You can update the package via package installer, download the new version and place it in:
+- You can update the package via package installer, Flexibility will not override excisiting Resources.
-[base_path}/core/packages/
-Update the package under "System" > "Package Management"

 -----------------------------------------------------------------------------------------------------------
 CREDITS: